 Moreover, iip-aas provides common classes to build up parts and pieces of platform AAS instances according to IIP-Ecosphere AAS conventions.
-Examples are the setup of AAS information via JAML or the ClassUtility which turns Java meta-classes into AAS elements and modify the information about available types reflected in the Types sub-model of the IIP-Ecosphere platform AAS.
+Examples are the setup of AAS information via JAML, the resolution of images, e.g., for AAS nameplates, or the ClassUtility which turns Java meta-classes into AAS elements and modify the information about available types reflected in the Types sub-model of the IIP-Ecosphere platform AAS.
 Akin, iip-aas implements basic forms of AAS-client, i.e., classes that conveniently wrap access to certain AAS parts such as operations or properties.
 Subclasses shall use or refine the basic functionality to implement concrete accessors, e.g., operation execution.